michaelsanford/desocial-media/README.md

 ## Which platforms are supported?

 Currently only Instagram and Facebook are supported.
-Yes, I browser
+No, just the browser.

 ## Will it work on mobile?